This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 Tips for This Circuit Training Workout Over 50

-In Circuit A, when doing jump rope, strive to keep your pelvis centered (no swayback) and your abdominals slightly active.
+In Circuit A, keep your pelvis centered (no swayback) and your abdominals slightly active when doing jump rope.
 This will keep your bladder from bouncing around and help protect the sensitive vertebrae of your lower back.

 In Circuit C, when doing the sit-up, the trick is to draw your navel in fiercely and initiate the movement from an abdominal contraction – instead of pulling on your neck.